 Pros and cons of being a digital nomad

-With a well-rounded understanding of the pros and cons of being a digital nomad you can evaluate your goals and determine if this is the lifestyle for you.
-Many people can truly thrive and live a fulfilling life as a digital nomad, but awareness of the disadvantages can help prepare you for them so you’re not shocked when things aren’t as perfect as you expected.
-Life on the road is exciting and if you are someone who is an explorer at heart it might be exactly what you are looking for.
+With a well-rounded understanding of the pros and cons of being a digital nomad, you can evaluate your goals and determine if this is your lifestyle.
+Many people can thrive and live a fulfilling life as a digital nomad, but awareness of the disadvantages can help prepare you for them, so you’re not shocked when things aren’t as perfect as you expected.
+Life on the road is exciting, and if you are an explorer at heart, it might be exactly what you are looking for.